Adams Scandal Exposes Potential Flaws in NYC’s Campaign Finance System

 NYC Mayor Eric Adams delivers remarks at a flag-raising ceremony for the Republic of Korea in Bowling Green Park, NYC.
 Thursday, October 3, 2024. | Ed Reed/Mayoral Photography Office

-The federal case against New York City Mayor Eric Adams has riled top advisers, aides and commissioners – and also tested the many supporters of the city’s campaign finance system.
+The federal case against New York City Mayor Eric Adams has riled top advisers, aides, and commissioners — and also tested the many supporters of the city’s campaign finance system.

 Adams is accused of seeking and receiving tens of thousands of dollars in illegal foreign campaign contributions funneled through “straw donors” — people who make political donations with other people’s money.

-Some of those donations then earned Adams’s campaign even more money through the city’s generous public financing program, which uses taxpayer funds to match eligible donations at a rate of $8-to-$1.
+Some of those donations then earned Adams’s campaign even more money through the city’s generous public financing program, which uses taxpayer funds to match eligible donations at a rate of $8 to $1.

-The scandal has exposed cracks in New York’s largely admired behemoth of a system, including loopholes that sometimes allow donors who have business with the city or middlemen who handle contributions to skirt the rules.
+The scandal has exposed cracks in New York’s widely admired behemoth of a system, including loopholes that sometimes allow donors who have business with the city or middlemen who handle contributions to skirt the rules.

 “The city’s program is great,” said Tom Speaker, the legislative director for Reinvent Albany, a good government group.
 “But there are always opportunities for improvement — and the Adams indictment highlights the areas of need.”